Board of Directors Elections

 The only requirements are:

-1. Candidates for the Board of Directors must be the owner or employee of an independent bookstore with a physical presence (bricks & mortar storefronts, pop-up stores, mobile stores, and events-only) that is operated according to sound business principles.
+1. Candidates for the Board of Directors must be the owner or employee of a core ABA member independent bookstore with a physical presence (brick & mortar storefronts, pop-up stores, mobile stores, and events-only) that sells primarily new books.

-2. Board candidates must have at least three years of recent experience as an owner or employee of a member company.
+2. Board candidates must have at least three years of recent bookselling experience.

 The Nominating Committee deliberates through the fall.
 An announcement of the slate of booksellers up for election to the Board comes at the end of January.
 In addition to this nomination process, qualified booksellers may petition the ABA bookstore membership to join the ballot by collecting the signatures of at least two percent of ABA bookstore members and mailing them to the Nominating Committee along with a completed nomination form.
 The petition must contain original signatures of a member store owner, as well as the store name, address, email, and telephone number, of bookstore members in at least five states, with representatives of no one state constituting more than 50 percent of the total number of petition signatures.
 Any bookseller member is invited to petition to join the ballot; petitions are due in mid-February.

 Ballots are distributed in March and returned in April.
 The elected booksellers are announced in Bookselling This Week a few days after the ballot deadline to allow for certification and notification.
-The new Board members take office at the Town Hall and Annual Meeting in May.
+The new Board members take office at the Community Forum and Annual Meeting in May.

 See complete details about the election process in the ABA Governance Policy Manual on BookWeb.